 |Invasion of Privacy||Hackers interested in intruding on someone’s personal life will hack into their computer, read e-mails, and monitor their online activities.||Install and update antispyware or antivirus programs for protection.|

 In the world of cyber crimes, the range of threats grows just as fast as new technologies, making information security a fast-growing field.
-In fact, according to the U.S. Bureau of Labor Statistics, employment of information security analysts is predicted to grow as much as 28% by the year 2026 and they have a median pay of $98,350.3 To meet that demand, more students are choosing online learning degrees related to the cyber security field, such as a BS in Information Technology or even an IT master’s degree such as an MS in Cybersecurity.
+In fact, according to the U.S. Bureau of Labor Statistics, employment of information security analysts is predicted to grow as much as 32% by the year 2028 and they have a median pay of $98,350.3 To meet that demand, more students are choosing online learning degree related to the cyber security field, like those offered at Walden University,.
+That’s because Walden has joined the movement to prepare the cyber security professionals of tomorrow by offering programs at the bachelor’s and graduate level, including a BS in Information Technology and an MS in Cybersecurity.
+Walden has also been designated a Champion of National Cybersecurity Awareness Month, co-founded and led by the National Cyber Security Alliance and the DHS.
+Celebrated each October, Walden joins a growing global effort among businesses, government agencies, colleges and universities, associations, nonprofit organizations, and individuals to promote the awareness of online safety and privacy.4

 There is no doubt that we’ll count on the next generation of information security specialists to make new strides in the area of online security.
 However, in the meantime, it’s important to remember that we all have a role to play in protecting ourselves and combating cyber crime.

 Walden University is an accredited institution offering online information technology degrees at the bachelor’s, master’s, and doctoral level.
-Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.
+Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.